snap-stanford/snap-python/doc/source/reference/CntEdgesToSet.rst

 .. function:: CntEdgesToSet(Graph, NId, NodeSet)

 Counts the number of edges between the given node with node id *NId* and the given set of nodes *NodeSet* in the provided graph *Graph*.
+If *Graph* is a directed graph, this function will return edges occurring in both directions between the given *NId* and *NodeSet*.

 Parameters:

 - *Graph*: graph (input)
-	A Snap.py graph or network
+	A Snap.py graph or network.

 - *NId*: int (input)
-	The node id of the source node
+	The node id of the source node.

 - *NodeSet*: TIntSet, a set of ints (input)
-	The set of destination node ids
+	The set of destination node ids.

 Return Value:

 - int
-    The number of edges from node with id *NId* to nodes in the set *NodeSet*
+    The number of edges from node with id *NId* to nodes in the set *NodeSet*.

-If Graph is a directed graph, this function will return edges occurring in both directions between the given NId and NodeSet.

 The following example shows how to use :func:`CntEdgesToSet` with :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

 	import snap

 	NodeSet = snap.TIntSet()
-	for Id in range(1,50):
+	for NI in range(1,50):
-		NodeSet.AddKey(Id)
+		NodeSet.AddKey(NI)
 	NodeId = 65

 	Graph = snap.GenRndGnm(snap.PNGraph, 100, 1000)